 The mechanical shock testing system consists of an electrodynamic vibrator with a power amplifier, an accelerometer, a shaker table, a fixture tray, etc. (see the test setup in the figure below).

 The device under test is rigidly fastened to the vibration platform, with the leads or cables secured so that they do not interfere with the applied motion.
-If the device is that with an internal cavity containing parts it is recommended to additionally perform radiographic inspection once the test is finished.
+If the device is that with an internal cavity containing parts it is recommended to additionally perform a radiographic inspection once the test is finished.

-As a rule an external visual inspection is performed after all vibration tests in order to detect the effect of the vibration applied to the device.
-The marking is examined either without magnification, or with magnification not exceeding 3X.
+As a rule, an external visual inspection is performed after all vibration tests in order to detect the effect of the vibration applied to the device.
+The marking is examined either without magnification or with magnification not exceeding 3X.
 The case, leads, or seals are inspected at a magnification between 10X and 20X.
 This inspection and any additional specified measurements and examinations are made after completion of the final cycle or upon completion of a group, sequence, or subgroup of tests which include the mechanical shock.